kdashg/misc/pgo-clang.md

 The machine is a 2xE5-2670, so 2x2x8=32 hardware threads at 2.60GHz base.
 I'm running everything with the default of -j32.
 GCC version: 7.3.1
-LLVM version: 6.0.0 (system and built)
+LLVM version: 6.0.0

+I only run one trial of each config, but the error bars on builds seem to be less than +/-5s, so I'm not too concerned.

 ## Install GCC